elliotec/elliotec.com/source/posts/2017-01-30-force-directed-artist-relationship-graph-with-d3-js-and-the-spotify-api.html.markdown

 After the data structure was sorted out, it was pretty fast and fun to get D3 to do what I wanted with it.
 Between the excellent documentation and the [creator's examples](https://gist.github.com/mbostock), I was able to build most of the features and functionality I wanted in a couple spare evenings.
 It was quickly apparent how powerful D3 can be and how many useful applications it has.

+Ideas for its future include routing by artist query and rewriting it in ES-Latest without jQuery or Lodash.

 [See the code on Github](https://github.com/elliotec/visuify)